The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar

-The disc, chemically distinct from the spheroidal bulge and bar, is predominantly metal-poor with an MDF peak at $\feh\approx-0.45$ dex and includes a large fraction of stars with sub-solar \feh\ and intermediate \alphafe.
-In contrast to the spheroidal bulge, the disc \alphafe\ shows a steeper decline with [Fe/H], consistent with smaller star formation efficiency than that of the spheroidal bulge.
+The disc, chemically distinct from the spheroidal bulge and bar, is predominantly metal-poor with an MDF peak at $\feh\approx-0.45$ dex and includes a high fraction of stars with sub-solar \feh\ and intermediate \alphafe.
+In contrast to the spheroidal bulge, the \alphafe\ disc shows a steeper decline with [Fe/H], consistent with smaller star formation efficiency than that of the spheroidal bulge.
 Both the thick disc and the spheroidal bulge present vertical metallicity gradients.
-We find that the Galactic bar contains both metal-rich and metal-poor stars, as well as high- and low-\alphafe\ in nearly equal measure, but their relative contributions vary significantly across different orbital families.
-The bar shows no strong metallicity trends in orbital extent or velocity dispersions and maintains a consistent elongated shape across all metallicities, indicating it is a well-mixed dynamical structure.
+We find that the Galactic bar contains both metal-rich and metal-poor stars, as well as high and low \alphafe\ in nearly equal measure.
+However, their relative contributions vary significantly across different orbital families.
+The bar shows no strong metallicity trends in orbital extent or velocity dispersions and maintains a consistent elongated shape across all metallicities, indicating that it is a well-mixed dynamical structure.
 Despite their spatial overlap, the spheroidal bulge, thick disc, and bar occupy distinct regions in both phase space and chemical abundance, indicating separate formation pathways.
-The stars with [Fe/H]$<-$1.0 and crossing the Galactic bulge are comprised by accreted populations primarily (70\%) belonging to the GES meger with a MDF peak at $-$1.30 dex and possibly a secondary merger remnant with MDF peak at $-$1.80 dex.}
+The stars with [Fe/H]$<-$1.0 and crossing the Galactic bulge are comprised by accreted populations primarily (70\%) belonging to the Gaia-Enceladus/Sausage (GES) merger with an MDF peak at $-$1.30 dex and possibly a secondary merger remnant with an MDF peak at $-$1.80 dex.}